 AI in Radiation with Caitlin Gillan

 One of the greatest priorities facing health care professionals today is the integration of AI into healthcare provision.
 Research demonstrates that AI has the potential to transform clinical practice and teaching and learning across the health care professions.
-And while the perils and challenges associated with AI are often underscored in the literature, our understanding of the strategies to harness those perils and mitigate AI risks is evolving.
+While the perils and challenges associated with AI are often underscored in the literature, our understanding of the strategies to harness those perils and mitigate AI risks is evolving.

 The Institute for Education Research (TIER) and the Wilson Centre at University Health Network (UHN) are pleased to announce the launch of a dedicated Journal Club on “AI in Healthcare Education”, hoping to create a dynamic space for all who are interested in engaging with scholarship on the impact of AI healthcare and education.

-A radiation therapist by training, Caitlin Gillan, MRT(T), BSc, MEd, FCAMRT is the Manager of Education and Practice for Toronto's Joint Department of Medical Imaging between the University Health Network (UHN), Sinai Health System, and Women's College Hospital, as well as for UHN's Laboratory Medicine Program.
+Caitlin Gillan, MRT(T), BSc, MEd, FCAMRT is the Manager of Education and Practice for Toronto's Joint Department of Medical Imaging between the University Health Network (UHN), Sinai Health System, and Women's College Hospital, as well as for UHN's Laboratory Medicine Program.
 She graduated in 2007 from the Medical Radiation Sciences Program offered jointly between the Michener Institute and the University of Toronto (UofT), and subsequently completed her MEd in Health Professional Education at the Ontario Institute of Studies in Education in 2009.
 She is an Assistant Professor in the UofT Department of Radiation Oncology, with research interests in interprofessional education and practice, especially as they relate to the integration of novel technologies and practice innovations.

 Professionally, Caitlin has served as the Associate Director of Curriculum for the Masters in Health Science, Medical Radiation Sciences Program at UofT.
 She has also maintained a high level of engagement with the Canadian Association of Medical Radiation Technologists, serving a three-year term on their Board of Directors from 2009 – 2011, and currently helping to lead the ramping up of their Advanced Practice Registered Technologist (APRT) certification process.
 She is working now to complete her doctoral studies through UofT's Institute of Health Policy, Management, and Evaluation, focusing on how healthcare professions are preparing for future practice in light of artificial intelligence.